gvwilson/thirdbit/src/fiction/makers-return/index.md

 His spacesuit was neatly folded on a table a few paces away, but his helmet was nowhere to be seen.

-"Wait!"
-Sindy put out an arm to stop Violet from rushing to the glass.
-"It could be a trap."

-Violet nodded.
-"I don't see a door to get in."
+"I don't see a way to get in,"
+Violet said.

-"Me either.
+"Me either."
-Mouse?
+Sindy turned to the little bot.
+"Mouse?
 How do we get to him?"

 `unknown searching`